bclemenzi/sans-server-plugin/README.md

   * The name of the S3 bucket folder used to upload the Lambda deployment JAR
  * aws.s3.staticResourcesFolder
   * The name of the S3 bucket folder used to host static web resources for our web application.
+ * aws.ses.replyEmailAddress
+  * The email address to use as your "from" address when sending email through the service

 Along with the required build.properties file.
 The sans-server-plugin assumes that your Maven project follows the following folder structure at a minimum: